orthcon/ConRec/README.md

 To use the package, one need the following steps.

-1. Download the files APCI.
+1. Download the four files APCI.hdb, apci.help, apci.ind, apci.lib and put them in one directory, say for example, "d:/maplelib/apci"

-To make the package work, one needs firstly install the APCI package.
+2. Include the path of APCI in libname.
+That is, open Maple and type the command libname:=libname,"d:/maplelib/apci";

+3. Load the package APCI by the Maple command with(APCI);

+4. Download the file and put it in a certain directory, say for example, "d:/maplepkg/" and load the package by the Maple command read "d:/maplepkg/";

+5. Now you can use the commands of the package.
+For examples, see the file.